-FCS_COP.1Cryptographic operationHierarchical to:No other components.FCS_COP.1.1The TSF shall perform elliptic curve Diffie-Hellman key agreement in accordance with a specified cryptographic algorithm ECDH and cryptographic key sizes 192 - 521 bits that meet the following standard: ANSIX9.63-2001, section 5.4.
+FCS_COP.1.1 The TSF shall perform elliptic curve Diffie-Hellman key agreement in accordance with a specified cryptographic algorithm ECDH and cryptographic key sizes 192 - 521 bits that meet the following standard:

+ANSIX9.63-2001, chapter 5.4.

 Note: For easy integration of EC functions into the user's operating system and/or application, the library contains single cryptographic functions which are compliant to the standard, but do not represent the entire functionality of the standard.
-The demarcations to the standard are described in [EC_LIB].
+The demarcations to the standard are described [EC_LIB].

-Dependencies: [FDP_ITC.1 Import of user data without security attributes, or FDP_ITC.2 Import of user data with security attributes, or FCS_CKM.1 Cryptographic key generation] FCS_CKM.4 Cryptographic key destruction FMT_MSA.2 Secure security attributes
+Dependencies: [FDP ITC.1 Import of user data without security attributes, or

+FDP_ITC.2 Import of user data with security attributes, or

+FCS_CKM.1 Cryptographic key generation] FCS_CKM.4 Cryptographic key destruction